TahaJuventino/ChronoTrade/README.md

 ## **📜 Mission Statement**

 > "A multi-threaded RSI candlestick engine built with OS-level principles, infused with red team simulation and financial logic."

----

-If you want, I can now **merge this into your existing `README.md` in the repo** so that the build and module info matches your current Phase 3 state.
-This way, the repo reflects exactly where the project is in the phases.